ibm-cloud-docs/secrets-manager/secrets-manager-management-cli-change-log-vault-dedicated.md

 ## Version 2.0.7
 {: #management-cli-2.0.0}

 Version 2.0.7 was released on 1 September 2026.
-This is the initial release of the {{site.data.keyword.secrets-manager_short}} instance management CLI plug-in for the Vault Dedicated plan.
+This was the initial beta release of the {{site.data.keyword.secrets-manager_short}} instance management CLI plug-in for the Vault Dedicated plan.